+God's Story has always been designed to connect with your story.
+It is because of His Story that our stories make sense, have meaning, and carry on into eternity.
+Use the questions below to help think through how His Story connects with your own.

-YOUR STORY STORY ▶ Why do you think God chooses to use Christians to spread the gospel? ▶ What are some ways God has surprised you or disrupted your expectations?
-How have you been surprised by God's grace getting through to someone and calling them to faith in Jesus? ▶ How has this story challenged you personally in your own efforts to share the gospel?
-YOUR MISSION Head We can still find people who are seeking after God but don't know Jesus.
+- ▶ Why do you think God chooses to use Christians to spread the gospel? - ▶ What are some ways God has surprised you or disrupted your expectations? - ▶ How have you been surprised by God's grace getting through to someone and calling them to faith in Jesus? - ▶ How has this story challenged you personally in your own efforts to share the gospel?

+YOUR STORY Where your story

+meets His.

+JR MISSION

+We can still find people who are seeking after God but don't know Jesus.
 We live in an age where, alongside rigid secularism, religion abounds.
 If we pay attention to what motivates and attracts people to their various religious practices, we might discover hearts that are truly seeking God.
 We might discover hearts that long for truth.
 We might discover people with an awareness of their spiritual poverty, people who are looking everywhere for the possibility of an encounter with the Divine.
 At the same time, we shouldn't expect those people to find what they're looking for apart from God's own miraculous intervention.
-Moreover, we shouldn't expect them to find God apart from His church. • What are some ways you see non-Christians seeking God in the world around you? ▶ How might you point them to Jesus in light of their misguided efforts to find God?
+Moreover, we shouldn't expect them to find God apart from His church.

+- What are some ways you see non-Christians seeking God in the world around you? - How might you point them to Jesus in light of their misguided efforts to find God?

 While the story of Peter and Cornelius might be familiar, we may still be unaware of the way our own hearts are biased toward certain people.
 We would be wise to pause, examine our consciences, and ask whether our attitudes toward people-especially those who are not like us for racial, social, economic, or political reasons-might be hindering the unity of the body of Christ.
 It's a tough question but one worth pressing into for the sake of a church that knows no favoritism or distinctions among believers.

-How can we protect our hearts from developing negative attitudes toward other people? ▶ What will your response be if you uncover biases toward others in your heart?
-Hands We should consider how this story can be translated in our own contexts.
+- How can we protect our hearts from developing negative attitudes toward other people? - What will your response be if you uncover biases toward others in your heart?

+We should consider how this story can be translated in our own contexts.
 For any number of cultural, political, racial, and social reasons, Christians throughout church history have had to wrestle with the temptation to write off certain people as potential Christians.
 We assume "that person" would never get saved or "that group" is too hostile to the gospel.
 We assume those who are different from us would be unwilling to hear us.
 Sometimes we just assume certain people are too sinful or too "something" to hear us.
 It is always a mistake to think this way.
-The gospel once surprised us with grace, and through sharing the gospel, we might be surprised at who else accepts His grace. • What groups of people might we be prone to write off as too resistant to the gospel?
-N/hot are come are elforous at his storm should shours a company at its 2 What are some specific ways this story should change our perspective?
+The gospel once surprised us with grace, and through sharing the gospel, we might be surprised at who else accepts His grace.

+- What groups of people might we be prone to write off as too resistant to the gospel? - What are some specific ways this story should change our perspective?

-THE GOD WHO SENDS | SPECIAL SESSION
+SPECIAL SESSION

-THE FIRST CHRISTMAS CAROL
+The First Christmas Carol